grandima/stellar-handshake/handshake.md

 Create `local_sequence` and `remote_sequence` properties and set them to zero.

-In order to construct any further messages, we need to generate the `sending_mac_key` and `receiving_mac_key`.
-For that we do the following actions:
+In order to construct any further messages, we need to generate the `sending_mac_key` and for verifying the received messages - `receiving_mac_key`.

-## MAC Key Generation:
+## MAC Key Generation

 For both `sending_mac_key` and `receiving_mac_key` generation:
 1. Calculate `shared_key` by doing the following: